epics-modules/asyn/_sources/asynPortDriver.rst.txt

       void setTimePerDiv();
   };

 testAsynPortDriver is derived from asynPortDriver.
 It overrides the methods writeInt32, writeFloat64, readFloat64Array, and drvUserCreate.
 It adds a new method, simTask, which runs a separate thread to compute the waveform at the specified update time.
+It demonstrates how to terminate the thread and clean up on IOC exit, using the class destructor.

 This is the how the parameters are defined in the driver, testAsynPortDriver.cpp
 ::